scentless-apprentice/react-tracking/README.md

 npm install --save-dev nytm/tracking-schema
 ```

-> You can optionally specify a specific like so: `npm install --save nytm/tracking-schema#v0.1.2`
+> You can optionally specify a specific version like so: `npm install --save nytm/tracking-schema#v0.1.2`

 ## Usage